meilisearch/specifications/text/0043-phrase-query.md

 Algolia allows the use of Phrase Query syntax as long as the `advancedSyntax` parameter is set to true in the settings.

-As Algolia documentation said, a phrase query represents a specific sequence of terms that must be matched next to one another.
+As Algolia documentation said, a phrase query represents a specific sequence of terms that must be matched next to one another and in the given order.
 A phrase query needs to be surrounded by double quotes (").
 For example, the query "search engine" only returns a record if it contains “search engine” exactly in at least one attribute.

 #### Elasticsearch